 Brooklyn Treatment Court

-The Brooklyn Treatment Court links nonviolent, substance-abusing defendants to drug treatment as an alternative to incarceration.
+The Brooklyn Treatment Court links defendants with substance use disorders to treatment as an alternative to incarceration.

 An examination of factors associated with program compliance and recidivism in the Brooklyn Mental Health Court, this report documents that prior criminal history and having a co-occurring substance disorder predict noncompliance, mental health court failure, and re-arrest.